maranasgroup/SNPeffect/README.md

 1) under data/
 - AllGenotypesInStudy.txt - list of genotypes in the study
-- Biomass_Cons_AllGenotypes.txt - relative growth rate of each genotype wrt the reference genotype
+- Biomass_Cons_AllGenotypes.txt - relative growth rate of each genotype wrt the reference genotype (conforming to GAMS formatting)
-- Biomass_ConsList_AllGenotypes.txt - list of constraints for the above file
+- Biomass_ConsList_AllGenotypes.txt - list of constraints for the above file (conforming to GAMS formatting)

 2) under data/gsm/